djthorpe/go-tablewriter/README.md

 ## Contribution and License

 See the [LICENSE](LICENSE) file for license rights and limitations, currently Apache.
 Pull requests and [issues](https://github.com/djthorpe/go-tablewriter/issues) are welcome.

+## Changelog

+  * v0.0.1 (May 2024) Initial version

+Future versions will include more options for customizing the output:

+tablewriter:

+  * Omitting columns based on zero-value
+  * Adding JSON and SQL output

+pkg/text:

+  * Sizing the width of fields for the text package
+  * Setting the width of the table based on terminal width
+  * Wrapping text in columns
+  * Outputing fields with ANSI color codes